Refine by MP, party, committee, province, or result type.

 Prof. Kathleen Lahey

 Status of Women committee I think the most important thing to do is to get women into a position of complete parity when it comes to paid work.
 Just with respect to Alberta, I did a small pay equity exercise to look at the overall revenue impact of doing that.
-One of the slides that I copied into the hand
+One of the slides that I copied into the handout demonstrates this.

 February 21st, 2017Committee meeting